 The Swiss Half-Fare card is a fantastic savings deal for travelers in Switzerland using public transportation.
 Bearers can use almost all trains, buses, trams, boats, and cable cars for half the normal ticket fare.
 The half-fare card quickly pays for itself even if using trains and public transportation only sporadically.
 The Swiss Half-Fare Card is added to a Swiss Pass and valid for one year and renews automatically if not canceled.
 A cheaper youth card is sold for travelers aged 16 to 25.
 Non-residents may also buy a one-month international half-fare card online or at any Swiss train station for immediate use.

 The Swiss Pass Card

 Save with a Swiss Half-Fare Transportation Card

-The main advantage of using a Swiss Half-Fare Card is saving 50% on virtually all forms of public transportation in Switzerland – this saving is also applied to many private railway lines, boats, and cable cars.
+The main advantage of using a Half-Fare Card is saving 50% on virtually all forms of public transportation in Switzerland – this saving is also applied to many private railway lines, boats, and cable cars.
 When buying tickets, simply select the ½ fare button, or the child fare, which is usually half the regular ticket price.
 (For very short journeys or cheap tickets, the savings may be less than 50%.)